sdziallas/comp55/docs/labs/3-Debug.md

 debugging tips.
 READ THESE before you start on the lab, which are taken from the maker of codingbat, Nick Parlante.

-Your grade for this lab will be based on your answers to a [google form](http://go.djosv.com/debuglab), your answers will include the number of bugs that you find and detail in the last section of that form.
-As you read the lab, you'll be asked at times to visit the form at that moment, which will be in bold.
+You'll get credit for the lab for answering questions in the form.
+In order to encourage reading, I have moved the link to where the form is (you'll find out the link to the form as you read).
+As you read the lab, you'll be asked at times to visit a form at that moment, with a single problem being an entire section in the google form, which will be in bold.
 You can work with one other person throughout the lab, **but each person must submit their own form**.

 ## Some advice